hugomrdias/playwright-test/readme.md

     -w, --watch        Watch files for changes and re-run tests.
     -i, --incognito    Use incognito window to run tests.
     -e, --extension    Use extension background_page to run tests.
     --cov              Enable code coverage in istanbul format.
-Outputs '.nyc_output/out.json'.
+Outputs '.nyc_output/coverage-pw.json'.
-    --before           Full path to a script to be loaded on a separate tab before the main script.
+    --before           Path to a script to be loaded on a separate tab before the main script.
     --assets           Assets to be served by the http server.  (default process.cwd()) --cwd              Current directory.  (default process.cwd())
-    --extensions       File extensions allowed in the bundle.  (default js,cjs,mjs) -v, --version      Displays current version
+    --extensions       File extensions allowed in the bundle.  (default js,cjs,mjs,ts,tsx) --config           Path to the config file
+    -v, --version      Displays current version
     -h, --help         Displays this message